mkiser/WTFJHT/faq.md

 **Why don't you publish WTF Just Happened Today in the morning?** It's not called WTF Just Happened Yesterday.

 **What's your publishing schedule?** WTF Just Happened Today publishes Monday-Thursday, except for federal, market holidays, and some random holidays, including  Trump's and Biden's birthdays.
-Below is the 2022-2023 publishing schedule (and I reserve the right to take additional days off or amend the schedule as I see fit):
+Below is the 2023 publishing schedule (and I reserve the right to take additional days off or amend the schedule as I see fit):

-* **2022**
-* New Year's Day – January 3
-* Martin Luther King, Jr. Day – January 17
-* WTF Just Happened Today?'s Birthday – January 20
-* President's Day – February 17
-* Good Friday – April 15
-* Memorial Day – May 30
-* Trump's Birthday – June 14
-* Juneteenth – June 18 (observed June 20)
-* Independence Day – July 4
-* Labor Day – September 5
-* Indigenous Peoples' Day – October 10
-* Veterans Day – November 11
-* Biden's Birthday – November 20 (observed November 25)
-* Thanksgiving Day – November 24
-* Christmas Eve – December 24 (observed December 23)
-* Christmas Day – December 25 (observed December 26)
-* New Year's Eve – December 31 (observed December 30)
-* New Year's Day 2023 – January 1 (observed January 2, 2023)

 * **2023**
 * New Year's Day – January 2